brotatotes/bht-automation/bht gen 3/Luke/Chapter 18/Luke 18 25 bht.md

 # Luke 18:25 Commentary Help Text

 ## BHT:
-This proverbial expression suggests that it is extremely difficult, if not impossible, for a rich man to enter the kingdom of God.
-The choice of using the term belonh for the surgical needle instead of the term ραφις is notable, as the latter is regarded as barbarous.
-It is likely that this saying was well-known during that time, as it appears in the Talmud concerning an elephant passing through the eye of a needle.
-Ultimately, this serves to highlight the challenges that wealth can present in attaining salvation.
+Entering the kingdom of God is like a camel trying to go through the eye of a needle - it is not merely difficult, but virtually impossible.
+Luke uses the word belonh, a specific term for a surgical needle, emphasizing the impossibility of the task.
+These words, spoken by Jesus to his disciples, served as a reminder of the immense challenge it is to enter the kingdom of God.
+It is like trying to enter through the eye of a needle, a proverbial expression that denoted something very difficult, if not impossible.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: